 Like all puppies and even human babies, Pug puppies can take up to a year or more to develop a strong immune system.
 This means Pug puppies are more at risk to develop respiratory disease that can cause fluid around the lungs.

-If your Pug puppy seems to suddenly start having trouble breathing, never wait.
+If your Pug puppy seems to suddenly start having trouble breathing, it could be for various reasons.
+That said, if it’s your first time having a Pug, never wait.
 Just take your puppy to your veterinarian or the nearest urgent care veterinary center right away.

 Remember, your Pug’s veterinarian is your ally to help you give your Pug the best quality of life and keep your pup breathing easily.